HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 If you're having trouble accessing a repeater whose output you can hear, there could be several reasons:

-- You're using the *wrong offset*
+- You're using the *wrong offset*.
-- You're either missing or using the *wrong CTCSS tone* or *wrong DCS code*
+- You're either missing or using the *wrong CTCSS tone* or *wrong DCS code*.
-- You're too far away or in a poor location for your signal to reach the repeater
+- You're too far away or in a poor location for your signal to reach the repeater.
-- Your radio lacks the power to reach the repeater
+- Your radio lacks the power to reach the repeater.

 Always double-check all settings when programming a new repeater into your radio.